 All leaders and helpers are fully DBS checked and passionate about professionalism in children’s and youth work.
 Below is information for our main groups.

-Click here for the spring term programme.
+Click here for the summer term 2018 programme.

 Click here for a parental consent form for any of these groups.